Esri/arcgis-maps-sdk-dotnet-toolkit/docs/ar.md

 # AR Toolkit

 [Augmented reality](https://developers.arcgis.com/net/latest/forms/guide/display-scenes-in-augmented-reality.htm) experiences are designed to "augment" the physical world with virtual content that respects real world scale, position, and orientation of a device.
-In the case of Runtime, `ARSceneView` extents `SceneView` to display GIS data on top of a camera feed showing the physical world.
+In the case of Runtime, `ARSceneView` extends `SceneView` to display GIS data on top of a camera feed showing the physical world.

 ## AR patterns